forwardsi/GTM_Templates_Newsletter_Floater/README.md

 ## Template configuration

 #### Setup
 - Product key: Enter the product key obtained when the product was purchased.
-In case of errors or troubles, please don't hasitate to contact [support@forwardapps.si](mailto:support@forwardapps.si)
+In case of errors or troubles, please don't hesitate to contact [support@forwardapps.si](mailto:support@forwardapps.si)
 - Cookie Name (optional): Enter the name under which the cookie for capturing user action on notification will be created.
 Leave blank to use default cookie name (fwd_web_notification)

 #### Configurataion